 The acreage by Future Land Use designation is presented in Table 1-1.
-These proportions are reasonably predictable and projected to be similar for the short-term (1-5 years) and long-term (20 years) planning periods for this updated Comprehensive Plan.
-Table 1-3 shows that residential designation accounts for approximately 74.81%; and commercial is limited to 3.87% of the Future Land Use.
-This land distribution is consistent with the predominant residential character of the Town of Palm Beach community.
-The community is also committed to conservation as 5.82% of its land is designated as such.
+These proportions are reasonably predictable, and the acreage is projected to be similar for the short-term (1-5 years) and long-term (20 years) planning periods for this updated Comprehensive Plan.
+Table 1-3 shows that residential designation accounts for approximately 74.81%, and commercial is limited to 3.87% of the Future Land Use.
+This land distribution is consistent with the predominant residential character of the Town.
 Each Future Land Use designation is described in the following pages.